2014 Peshawar cinema bombings

-The 2014 Peshawar cinema bombings refers to a series of back-to-back bombings that took place in Shama Cinema and Picture House between 2 and 11 February where 20 people were killed and 54 others were injured.
+The 2014 Peshawar cinema bombings refers to a series of back-to-back bombings that took place in Shama Cinema and Picturehouse Cinemas between 2 and 11 February where 20 people were killed and 54 others were injured.

 2 February bombings

 During the February second bombings there was from 90 to 100 people inside the Picture House movie theatre who were watching Ziddi Pakhtun at Qissa Khawani Bazaar.
 The attackers threw two grenades after the movie was paused while still sitting in the back of the cinema.
 The grenades killed five which was followed by a stampede during which 31 were injured.
 The wounded were transported to Lady Reading Hospital where two of them died.

 11 February bombings

 The 11 February explosion happened during the Pashto language film called Yarana at Shama Cinema.
 According to Ejaz Ahmed, the Capital City Police Officer, the cinema contained 80 people (50 under other sources) and that three grenades were used by the attackers.
 After the blasts there was blood on caps and shoes as well as human remains scattered around.
 It was followed by a stampede soon after, which caused majority of injuries.
 The injured were taken to the Lady Reading Hospital.